-You only have to be on Thai soil for a minute before youstumble upon the Thai amulet, be it hanging from the rear view mirror of a taxi or dangling around the neck of a wealthy businessman.
+You only have to be on Thai soil for a minute before you stumble upon the Thai amulet, be it hanging from the rear view mirror of a taxi or dangling around the neck of a wealthy businessman.

-So why I am interested in Thai amulets.
-Well I do like collectable things and I enjoy history, and for some time now I have been trying to figure out how one can tell what an amulet is worth, where it’s from and if it’s authentic or not.
+So why I am interested in Thai amulets?
+Well, I like collectable things, and I enjoy history.
+These little charms fascinate me, and for some time I have been trying to figure out how one can tell what an amulet is worth, where it’s from and whether it’s authentic or not.

-I am really struggling to see how the eye glass helps to identify the origin and age of an amulet.
+I’m really struggling to see how the eye glass helps to identify the origin and age of an amulet.
 I have searched online for information, but at best I can only find English written warnings to beware of fakes, to not trust magazine pictures and to be careful of buying mass produced amulets that aren’t made in temples.

-I read in a book that there have been a few series of amulets issued at various times by the King to members of the aristocracy and leading army figures; clearly having one of these would be worth a fair packet.
+I read in one book that there have been a few series of amulets issued by the King over the course of his reign.
+These have been distributed to members of the aristocracy and leading army figures.
+Owing one of these is sure to be worth a fair packet.

-However, I am hoping that a few enthusiasts (or anyone with more knowledge than myself) might pass through and contribute some information in the comments section so that foreigners like myself can get an insight to this business/hobby.
+However, I am hoping that a few enthusiasts (or anyone with more knowledge than myself) might land on this page and contribute some information in the comments section, so that foreigners like myself can get an insight to one of Thailand most revered collectables.